imdibene/dtv/README.md

 This small cli tool generates a graphical representation of a *device-tree-blob*\
 if you are like me, and have a monkey brain and need to see the pretty pictures to\
-understand all those fancy words, this tool might help you to to understand the relationships\
+understand all those fancy words, this tool might help you to understand the relationships\
 of the devices of your platform.

 ## How to build it